isa-giraffe-26/Injury-Preventing-Knee-Brace/README.md

 Future Improvements:
-  -test different bamdwidth values to eliminate noise -connect Wifi to Nano IoT 33 to allow athletes to see their performance in an app
+  -test different bamdwidth values to eliminate noise -file patent for methodology of testing valgus -connect Wifi to Nano IoT 33 to allow athletes to see their performance on an app -eventually collect data from athletes to be able to improve the algorithm of valgus detection